EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - I have not written much lines of code today.
 Instead I've sorted out how to get liveServer back up and running which will help when building websites.
 Also In posted my first question on stackoverflow as my app.js file is showing an error in the console.
 * Challenges you faced - Trying to get app.js up and running.
 * Tasks for tomorrow - Learn more about CORS so I can finish the slider.

+## Day 26

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - Still had a problem with linking the Javascript app to my page.
+I have decided to build a new slider app in Javascript.
+* Challenges you faced - Trying to get app.js up and running still.
+* Tasks for tomorrow - Write the new code for the slider.